 Wheeled Suitcase: Pros and Cons

 A suitcase with wheels is a genius invention (one that only dates to the 1970s, by the way – and they have come a long way since then!).
-In airports, we watch the most sophisticated travelers – flight crews and well-dressed business travelers – walk with confident ease, their rollaboards effortlessly trailing behind them.
+In airports around the world, we have watched sophisticated travelers – flight crews and well-dressed business travelers – walk with confident ease, their rollaboards effortlessly trailing behind them.

 The advantages of traveling with a wheeled suitcase is pretty obvious: You don’t have to carry your luggage!
 Other reasons that travelers choose a suitcase with wheels over a backpack is that it is easy to pack.
 Furthermore, the contents of the luggage are more protected (especially with hard-sided suitcases).
-Suitcases also come in a variety of sizes – including very large suitcases for the travelers who pack a lot.
+Suitcases also come in a variety of sizes – including extremely large suitcases for the travelers who pack a lot of stuff for their trip.

 Want to be a savvy packer?
-Read our Best Packing Hacks – Coming Soon!
+Read our Best Packing Hacks!

 Travel Backpack: Pros and Cons